Code-Institute-Submissions/simon-6/README.md

 + The focus of this project is to build an interactive game that users of all ages can engage with.
 + Users will likely be visting the site in their downtime.
 That being so, the game should provide a bright and positive experience and fulfill their need to be entertained.
 + The game, as a feature, is fundamental to the site and it should be prioritised in the design.

+### User Stories
+"As a user, I would like to ___________"
++ Read instructions on how to play the game
++ Be tested by a game that increases in complexity
++ Have some control and be able to customise elements of the game
++ Be able to play the game by tapping a screen or using a mouse
++ Restart the game at anytime
++ Keep track of my points total and be able to compare with my previous scores

 ### Wireframes <a name="wirfeam"></a>
 + The game interface will be relative to the size of the view port.
 This means that whatever device the game is played on, there should be no overflowing content requiring the user to scroll.